flowdev/spaghetti-cutter/package_statistics.md

 Start package - /

-* max score - The sum of the packages hidden from user packages.
-* min score - The packages hidden from all user packages combined.

 | package | type | direct deps | all deps | users | max score | min score |
 | :- | :-: | -: | -: | -: | -: | -: |
 | / | [G] | 9 | 9 | 0 | 0 | 0 |